citrix/citrix-packer-tools/azure/v2407/win_server_10_22h2_readme.md

 "image_name" : prefix of name of the image and snapshot that will be used in capturing image. default value is "win_server_10_22h2"
 "location_setup" : directory location on virtual machine where scripts will be copied to for processing. default value is "c:\\setup",

+"userpass" : user password to be set
+"winrm_insecure" : set True to allow winrm to work out of the box without having certificate setup on the image prior to running packer on it.
+For better security, it is recommended to set False.
 ```

 ## Running the automation